-EMS 199 Paramedic Internship variable 1-5 cr. hrs.
-Prerequisite: EMS 161, EMS 166, EMS 171, EMS 176, EMS 251, EMS 256, EMS 261 and EMS 266
+EMS 199 Paramedic Internship

+Prerequisite: EMS 161, EMS 166, EMS 171, EMS 176, EMS 251, EMS 256,

+EMS 261 and EMS 266

 This clinical course provides the student with continued opportunities to apply learned theory, assessment and foundational ALS skills while under the direct supervision and guidance of QAEMS paramedic field evaluators.
 The student enters the capstone field internship which will create the necessary experiences for the student to meet the established goal of the program.